Pollution due to cooking, a rising concern for urban households

 When we think of air pollution, an image of hazy smog over the city or black smoke spewing out of vehicles comes to mind.
 Often, we do not consider indoor air pollution that we may all be creating every day, in our houses, while cooking dinner in our kitchens.
 Or how sometimes it can be much worse than outdoor pollution, because the pollutants tend to build up and persist in indoor closed spaces.

-The Death toll
+The Death Toll

-India State-Level Disease Burden Initiative published a comprehensive estimate of deaths in india which states that out of 12.4 lakh deaths due to air pollution in 2017, 4.8 lakh deaths were attributed to household air pollution.
+India State-Level Disease Burden Initiative published a comprehensive estimate of deaths in India which states that out of 12.4 lakh deaths due to air pollution in 2017, 4.8 lakh deaths were attributed to household air pollution.
 The health risks are especially serious in rural areas where people are routinely being exposed to household air pollutants at levels that are lethal due to poor ventilation and use of cooking fuels like firewood and cow dung which emit substantial amounts of toxic pollutants.

 In fact, each year globally, 3.8 million people die prematurely from illness attributable to household air pollution due to unclean cooking fuel (biomass and kerosene).

-Out of there 3.8 million deaths,
+Out of those 3.8 million deaths:

 • 27% are due to pneumonia